Jean-Michel Jarre: 2010s

-2020–present
+Since 2020

 On 31 December 2020, Jarre held a virtual New Year's Eve concert online.
 He performed from a studio in Paris, but it appeared virtually from a Notre Dame setting.
 The show has had over 75 million viewers as of 5 January 2021.
-The show was done in support of his new album "Welcome to the other side," which features 12 tracks from his previously released music.
+The show was done in support of his new album Welcome to the other side, which features 12 tracks from his previously released music.
 The recording of the concert was released on CD, LP and Blu-ray in September 2021.
 VR Concert created by VRROOM received 2 Webby Award Honoree, Crystal Owl Award for the Best Live Entertainment, and Social Music Award.

 On 21 June 2021, Jarre was awarded Commander to the Legion of Honour by French president Emmanuel Macron at the Elysée presidential palace in Paris.
 After the ceremony he performed at the same venue as part of the Fête de la Musique.
 In March 2022 Jarre presented a live project, Oxymore, at Radio France's Hyper Weekend Festival located at Paris.

 His twenty-second studio album Oxymore was released on 21 October 2022 by Sony Music and Menart Records as a tribute to Pierre Henry.
-Some songs were accompanied by a remix created by different artists such as Brian Eno, Nina Kraviz, Armin van Buuren, the first single from the album "Brutalism" was released along with a remix made by Depeche Mode member Martin Gore.
-OXYMORE was created as multiformat concert in VR by VRROOM Team and received Webby Awards Nomination and Honoree, Crystal Owl Award for Best Production Design, Raindance Immersive Honourable Jury Mentioning.
+Some songs were accompanied by a remix created by different artists such as Brian Eno, Nina Kraviz, Armin van Buuren, the first single from the album, "Brutalism", was released along with a remix made by Depeche Mode member Martin Gore.

+OXYMORE was created as multiformat concert in VR by VRROOM Team and received Webby People's Voice Award in 2023 and Webby Nomination and Honoree in 2022, Crystal Owl Award for Best Production Design, Raindance Immersive Honourable Jury Mentioning, as well as nomination for the Producers Guild of America's Innovation Award.
 In July 2022, his music publishing catalog was acquired by BMG Rights Management.